raphant/freqtrade-strategies/user_data/strategies/indicatormix/README.md

 # Indicator Mix
 Indicator Mix is my fully automated strategy generator that helps you create strategies using predefined indicators located in indicators.yml.

-If your are running this from Docker, make sure you have the finta, pandas_ta, and the scikit-optimize libs installed in the container.
+If your are running this from Docker, make sure you have the `finta`, `pandas_ta`, and the `scikit-optimize` libraries installed in the container.

 I've included a [Dockerfile](https://github.com/raph92/freqtrade-strategies/blob/master/user_data/strategies/indicatormix/Dockerfile) that will take care of that.

 ## Table of Contents
 - [Indicator Mix](#indicator-mix)